GrowwOld/webster/packages/mint-css/README.md

 <h1 align="center">Mint CSS</h1>

-<p align="center">A CSS library provides classes, tokens, variables, fonts and other essential stylings governed under MINT design system used by Groww</p>
+<p align="center">A CSS library that provides classes, tokens, variables, fonts and other essential stylings governed under MINT design system, used by Groww</p>

 ## Table of Contents